SAP-samples/teched2024-AD181/exercises/ex3.6/README.md

 7. Mobile Previewer will show you the list of projects in your lobby

-- You can search for your initials to find your app
+- You can search for your user number to find your app

 - Select **Open** to launch your app